camoverride/camoverride-personal-blog/_posts/2020-04-25-a-forbidden-journey.md

 <p style="text-align:center">(The _shahada_, the Muslim declaration of faith)</p>

+Preface: Lisbon really isn't my vibe.
+It's an old European city - cold, dark, dreary, overcast - packed to the brim with those poorly-lit antique stores that cater exclusively to tourist.
+The places that aren't dusty and embalmed are waaaaaay too in your face: night clubs, boutique shops, luxury brands, *haute cuisine*, bars overflowing with drunk teenagers, tracksuit kids puking in alleyways.

-__Preface: Lisbon__ - maybe the worst city I've ever visited: old, dreary, a heavy atmosphere that weighs down on you like sticky sap hardening into amber, a place that was the center of the world - *500 years ago* - a long fall from a high zenith, mealy, embalmed, reduced to night clubs, expensive boutique stores, *haute cuisine*, antique shops catering to tourists... this is really really not my vibe.
-Islam, on the other hand, had a rise, a fall, and is rising again... there's something about the desert that's eternal, transcendent, full of potential...
-Ibn Khaldun called this energy *asabiyyah*, an invigorating life force that's responsible for the rise and fall of civilizations...
+Lisbon was the center of the world *500 years ago*.
+A feeling of decline and decadence permeates the city.
+Islam, on the other hand, had a rise, a fall, and is rising again… there's something about the desert that's eternal, transcendent, full of potential… Ibn Khaldun called this energy *asabiyyah*, an invigorating life force that's responsible for the rise and fall of civilizations...

 Two flights later and two splendid weeks in Khartoum.
 There are pyramids here too, and endless sand, minarets.
-There's no international banking in Sudan, so I rush to re-activate my debit card as the shuttle rumbles down the tarmac. _Press 1 to be connected to a customer service representative._ The flight from Khartoum is short and uneventful.
+There's no international banking in Sudan, so I call my bank to re-activate my debit card as the shuttle rumbles down the tarmac. *Press 1 to be connected to a customer service representative.* The flight from Khartoum is short and uneventful.
 I nod off for a few minutes even though it's the afternoon.

 Abha International Airport - capital of the Asir region of Saudi Arabia - is modern, relaxed.
 Gender segregation is immediately apparent: there are separate immigration lines for men and women.
-The e-Visas that we've purchased online are still uncommon, and the immigration officials take pictures of our documents on their cellphones and hand-write visa numbers in our passports.
+The e-Visas that we've purchased online are still uncommon; the immigration officials are perplexed, so they take pictures of our documents on their cellphones and hand-write visa numbers in our passports.

 ### ١ ٤ ٧ ٧ ٣ ٥ ٥

 The only exception to the airport's clean, boring austerity are the colorful, glitzy Western fast-food restaurants - are they welcome guests or intruders?
 Are we welcome guests or intruders?
 We avoid the restaurants and walk to the airport hotel.
 There are no sidewalks.
-Cars almost hit us.
+Cars zip by us.
 The legends of Saudi Arabia's deadly drivers might be true – bumper cars at 200 km/h – so we walk with a stark awareness of potential doom.

 Hotel: no wifi, broken heater, no hot water.
 Who would have thought that Saudi Arabia would be so cold?
-Stereotypes I've built up through years of anticipation are slowly crumbling...
-Is this what Bedouin life was like?
+Stereotypes I've built up through years of anticipation are slowly crumbling… Is this what Bedouin life was like?

 I do yoga the next morning while Eason goes to pick up our car.
 All religions besides Islam are banned in the Kingdom – does practicing yoga violate some law?
 Saudi Arabia is ruled by sharia.
-The judgements of Islamic scholars form a body of law called *fiqh* written in a language I don't understand by people from a culture I'm not familiar with...
-If I was the kind of person who spent time worrying about important things, I'd be concerned about my existence in a place with inaccessible and unknowable rules... but I'm not.
+The judgements of Islamic scholars form a body of law called *fiqh* written in a language I don't understand by people from a culture I'm not familiar with… If I was the kind of person who spent time worrying about important things, I'd be concerned about my existence in a place with inaccessible and unknowable rules… but I'm not.

 We drive East to Nejran.
 We try to get gas.
-Two teenagers in a beaten-up pickup truck pull up next to us at the pump. *Where are you from?* the driver asks. *America.* *Do you know what to do in Nejran?* *No, we don't.* *Go and visit [incomprehensible], the tallest point in Saudi Arabia!* *Thanks!* Eason asks them how to get gas.
+Two teenagers in a beaten-up pickup truck pull up next to us at the pump.

+*Where are you from?* the driver asks.

+*America.*

+*Do you know what to do in Nejran?*

+*No, we don't.*

+*Go and visit [incomprehensible], the tallest point in Saudi Arabia!*

+*Thanks!*

+Eason asks them how to get gas.
 The red/green distinction is clarified: red is diesel, green is petrol.
 We're at the wrong station.
 The kids wish us good luck; the less-English-fluent passenger says *I love you* as they depart - I'm not certain how much of that statement was lost in translation, but what's wrong with falling in love with a stranger? - we've all been there.

 All businesses shut down during the five daily calls to prayer.
 We have only three minutes to get to a green station before the noon prayer.
 We don't make it.
 Crackly loudspeakers come alive.
 I hear the muezzin calling from a nearby minaret, beckoning the faithful to visit the nearest mosque.

 Eason waits in the car at the green gas station while I scramble up a scraggly escarpment to get a view of the Nejran valley.
 Brown, denuded hills tumble into bouldery valleys.
 Trees cling desperately onto the sides of sandy plateaus.
-I notice a goat far away chewing a mouthful of grass, and the goat notices me.
+I notice a goat far away chewing a mouthful of grass, and the goat turns and notices me.
 I sneak off behind some boulders to take a piss, painfully aware that being caught with my genitals out in Saudi Arabia is probably punishable by some kind of torture.

 Prayer ends.
 A feeling fills the valley that's reminiscent of the fleeting calm you experience in the final *savasana* moments of a yoga class.
 We fill up.

 Fast food is omnipresent.
 We avoid it.
 I'm an extremely picky eater when traveling.
 On the flight to Lisbon I had a layover in Marrakesh.
 I wasn't able to find any Moroccan food I was willing to eat.
 My body temperature plunged and I started shivering constantly, no matter how many layers I wore.
 I remember that I started to lose my mind in the Marrakesh International airport - I stared at the square tiles on the floor of the departures section and was surprised to see them rearrange into hexagons, triangles, and parallelograms.
 As my eyes unfocused the tessellations yielded to whorls and spirals which I struggled to keep in place.
-The starvation delirium finally went away when I found a quinoa wrap.
-I promised to find food to eat in Saudi Arabia.
+The starvation delirium finally went away when I ate a quinoa wrap.
+I promised to find palatable food in Saudi Arabia.

 The *Danube* Hypermarket had everything I could ever dream about:

-- *Bud "NA"* (Non-Alcoholic green apple Bud Light) - incomprehensible
+- *Bud “NA”* (Non-Alcoholic green apple Bud Light) - made my mouth feel like cotton
 - Little plastic tubs of olives pickled with minced garlic
 - Cheeses that resembled feta and mozzarella
 - Grape leaf wraps
 - Pita
 - Luxurious desserts in endless permutations of honey, phyllo dough, pistachios, and sugar

-We Google *the tallest mountain in Saudi Arabia* and drive to it.
+We Google *tallest mountain in Saudi Arabia* and drive to it.
 On the way we purchase camping gear (more on that later).
 The road into the mountain is narrow and has numerous cut-backs.
 Curtains of thick fog pass in front of us as we ascend.
 Condensation collects on the windows.
 This is not the scorching desert I'd imagined.

 At the top we're confronted with a gate and a guard who refuses us entry: stern shake of the head.
 Nearby are abandoned stalls, piles of trash, tarps, and flyers scattered across a desolate parking lot, like a sad, neglected amusement park.
 We're close enough.
 Our efforts are rewarded by an encounter with cats, dogs and – to our surprise – a family of monkeys.
-There will be __many__ more monkeys on our drive down to the coastal plain (and we'll see them again in the highlands around Taif).
+There will be many more monkeys on our drive down to the coastal plain (and we'll see them again in the highlands around Taif).

 Beautiful scenery that challenges Yosemite.
 Is every tall, breathtaking mountain view in the world the same?
 Is the experience of staring across the Saudi highlands reproducible anywhere?
 Or is this experience in some way unique?

 Eason almost gets us killed by not checking his mirrors when changing lanes.
 The angry driver tails us, but I gesture apologetically and he gives up the chase.
 We pull over and let him pass us.
 It's my turn to do the driving.

 ## The Red Sea